What are the Most Abused Prescription Drugs?

 Prescription medications have helped millions of people manage pain after surgery, overcome mental health issues, and be productive when dealing with disorders like ADHD.

-But it can’t be overstated that when taken in a manner not prescribed by a doctor, they can cause a dependence, addiction, or even be fatal when abused.
+When taken in a manner not prescribed by a doctor, they can cause dependence, addiction, or even be fatal when abused.

-It’s possible to stop taking many medications when not needed without any adverse effects.
-Others, like benzodiazepines, need to be taken until told by a doctor to stop or taper off.
+It’s possible to stop taking any medications when not needed without any adverse effects.
+Others, like benzodiazepines, need to be accepted until told by a doctor to discontinue or taper off.

-Whatever the case, it’s necessary to properly dispose of any unneeded prescription medications so they don’t fall into the wrong hands and become drugs of abuse.
+Whatever the case, it’s necessary to dispose of any unneeded prescription medications correctly so they don’t fall into the wrong hands and become drugs of abuse.

-Many pharmacies now have drop off locations for disposal, and twice a year, in April and October, the DEA promotes National Prescription Drug Take-Back Day to safely dispose of them.
+Many pharmacies now have drop-off locations for disposal, and twice a year, in April and October, the DEA promotes National Prescription Drug Take-Back Day to dispose of them safely.